UniversalSuperBox/spamblankpush/README.rst

 Download spamblankpush
 ^^^^^^^^^^^^^^^^^^^^^^

-You can download the script and its example configuration by selecting "Download ZIP" under the Clone or Download menu, clicking [this link](https://github.com/UniversalSuperBox/spamblankpush/archive/main.zip), or cloning it with `git`.
+You can download the script and its example configuration by selecting "Download ZIP" under the Clone or Download menu, clicking `this link <https://github.com/UniversalSuperBox/spamblankpush/archive/main.zip>`_, or cloning it with ``git``.

 Install dependencies
 ^^^^^^^^^^^^^^^^^^^^